 This Keto Chocolate Mug Cake is made with coconut flour and cocoa powder for a satisfying piece of cake you can make instantly.
 It takes 5 minutes and is keto, gluten-free, and Paleo-friendly.

 Within minutes you can make chocolate cake using your microwave.
-All of the ingredients to make this mug cake will be in anyone’s keto pantry.
+All with simple, easy-to-find ingredients that should be in anyone’s keto pantry.

 This one whips up in about 5 minutes from start to finish!